Summum, Illinois

 Summum is an unincorporated community in Fulton County, Illinois, United States.
-Summum is located adjacent to U.S. Highway 24 northeast of Astoria, in Woodland Township.
+Summum is located adjacent to U.S. Route 24 northeast of Astoria, in Woodland Township.

 Summum gives its name to the Summum cyclothem and the associated "Summum coal" formation, which extends over much of western Illinois but is typically only a few inches thick.

 One place the Summum coal reached a minable thickness was just north of Summum itself, where a strip mine was operated in the mid-20th century, from 1948 to 1955 by Key Coal Company and for some time thereafter by Peabody Coal Company.
 The strip mine was later converted into a small lake.

 Notable people from Summum include country musician and comedian Smiley Burnette, who was born there in 1911.

 History

 Summum takes its name from the Summum post office, which predated the town and took its name from early postmaster Peter Summy.
 The town was officially platted in 1851 by local mill owner James Madison Onion.
 The platted town was given the name "Oberlin," but that name never came into common usage.

 In the late 19th century, Summum had a population of approximately 200.
 There were three churches (Baptist, Christian, and German Reformed Church) and a half-dozen stores.
 Few traces of this prosperity remain today.